rasprague/eyesey-piboy/README.md

 ### Rem:

-- If you have some letters flickering around on the screens and it disturbs you, you can edit `boot/cmdline.txt` by changing `fbcon=map:1` to `fbcon=map:2`.
-Note that this will deactivate the RaspberryPi boot and login text and you will therefore no longer be able to use it via a directly connnected screen and keyboard (only ssh will work).
 - You can use the stereo input in your Modes, there are accessible via `etc.audio_left` and `etc.audio_right` in the scripts, `etc.audio_in` remains L+R